This Week’s Cheap Flights Will Get You To Dublin For St. Patrick’s Day

 We’re taking this week’s cheap flights roundup as a chance for a lesson in last minute travel planning.
 Cool?
 Good, let’s go!

 So, St. Patricks’ Day is this weekend.
 There’ll be parades, feasts, and casks of whiskey will be floating down rivers of Guinness.
 In short, some serious fun is about to erupt on the Emerald Isle.
-And, you know what, you can jump on a flight Friday, party Friday night and all day Saturday, then sleep it off on a Sunday evening flight home. if you’re into that sort of thing.
+And, you know what, you can jump on a flight Friday, party Friday night and all day Saturday, then sleep it off on a Sunday evening flight home.
+If you’re into that sort of thing.

 Or you can use it as a leaping off point for a bigger trip.
 Because once you’re in Ireland you’ve got Europe at your fingertips and scores of cheap Aer Lingus, Ryanair, and Easy Jet flights to choose from.
 A few days working remotely in Amsterdam?
 A late winter visit to the alps?